 A working brewery in Sydney, Australia was selected as the use case to investigate the dynamic concentration of CO2 over the course of various working cycles during a period of two months.
-The brewery produces approximately 1.3 million liters of beer annually, is approximately 900 m2 in area across 2 levels, has 10 fermentation tanks, 3 bright beer tanks, and 2 water tanks, ranging from 4000–12,000 L. As shown in Figure 4, the brewery top floor contains all the fermentation and brewing infrastructure, while the bottom floor contains the office, canning line and bar/dining area.
+The brewery produces approximately 1.3 million liters of beer annually, is approximately 900 m2 in area across 2 levels, has 10 fermentation tanks, 3 bright beer tanks, and 2 water tanks, ranging from 4000–12,000 L. As shown in Figure 2, the brewery top floor contains all the fermentation and brewing infrastructure, while the bottom floor contains the office, canning line and bar/dining area.
 The brewery has some permanent staff supported by a casual workforce of approximately 50 employees, with a maximum of 5 workers working on the top floor, 5 in the canning line, and 3 in the office, at any one time.
 The main ventilation point of the brewery is the large roller door at the bottom of the ramp and just outside the office.
 The brewery is equipped with the hard-wired CO2 monitoring system shown in Figure 1.

-The developed IoT CO2 monitoring system consisted of the physical sensor nodes (Figure 2) and the backend infrastructure.
+The developed IoT CO2 monitoring system consisted of the physical sensor nodes (Figure 3) and the backend infrastructure (Figure 4).
 The sensor portion consisted of four lithium ion 18650 batteries (14,000 mAh total) connected in series to a Sparkfun ESP32 Thing board, which receives and transmits data over Wi-Fi from the Adafruit SCD-30 CO2 sensor.
 The SCD-30 can measure CO2 (ppm) in the range of 400 to 10,000 ppm with a resolution of ± (30 ppm + 3%) ppm [39].
 It can also measure air temperature (°C) and humidity (%).